Skyward67/DevOpsCICDDorianGorse/README.md

 #### 2-2 Document your Github Actions configurations

-aThe first step will create a VM ready to accept a java project using JDK 17.
+The first step will create a VM ready to accept a java project using JDK 17.
 Then it will get the project in the right folder and run the tests on it.

 ```YAML
 name: CI devops 2023